What are the responsibilities and job description for the Education Program Assistant 2 position at Oregon State University?

 Coordinates with managing faculty to select educational resources, activities, and handouts to implement nutrition education materials designed for youth, adults and/or families, following federal and state SNAP -Ed and OSU Extension Service guidelines.

-Engages actively with unit SNAP -Ed team in the delivery of SNAP -Ed interventions/strategies to SNAP -Ed eligible youth, adults and families.
+Engages actively with managing OSU employees and volunteers in the delivery of FCH and SNAP -Ed interventions/strategies to eligible youth, adults and families.

-Contributes positively to team projects in SNAP -Ed and the OSU Extension Service in Multnomah County.
+Contributes positively to FCH and SNAP -Ed projects and the OSU Extension Service in Multnomah County.

 Creates opportunities to enhance inclusion and relevant best practices and include these activities in their annual plan of work and summary of accomplishments/achievements in SNAP -Ed reporting system.

-Utilize database on occasion for SNAP -Ed programming.
-Compiles and summarizes evaluation data and program statistics as requested by SNAP -Ed Managing Faculty Member.
+Utilizes database on occasion for FCH and SNAP -Ed programming.
+Compiles and summarizes evaluation data and program statistics as requested by managing faculty.

-5% – Program Assistance/Lead work and Coordination – Coordinates the recruitment training of student workers and interns when assigned.
+5% – Program Assistance/Lead work and Coordination – Coordinates the recruitment of volunteers and assists with training of staff, volunteers, and interns when assigned.

-Provides lead work and assists with training of new student workers and interns who have various identities, cultural backgrounds, and communication styles and expectations.
+Provides lead work and assists with training of new staff, volunteers or interns who have various identities, cultural backgrounds, and communication styles and expectations.
 Assigns, plans and reviews work of student employees and interns as directed by supervisor.

 5% – Meetings & Trainings and Other Duties